 Cross over the road at 🏛 La Grenette and turn right along la Route de Megève (NB – hold onto children firmly and keep them away from the side of the road, as this is the BUSY main road up to Combloux and cars go VERY fast here!).
 Take the first road on your left, rue du Commerce, and then cross the road as you will want to take the first road on the right, rue du Mont Joly.
 At the corner of rue Chenal, you will arrive at the 🏛 Lavoir des Tuileries, which always has a pretty display of 🌺 potted plants and flowers adorning it.
 Built in 1889 out of local granite, this structure changed the lives of the local washerwomen, who before this date had just 💦 fountains and rivers at their disposal to do their washing.

 La Place Charles Albert

-A bit of history . . .
+A bit of SALLANCHES history . . .

-🏛 Sallanches once housed two convents, before they disappeared during the Revolution: the Capucin Convent (built in 1619, it once stood in the Place Charles Albert and you can see its original doorway opposite La Grenette) and the Ursuline Convent (built in 1630, it once stood in the Pré-de-Foire).
+🏛 Sallanches once housed two convents, before they disappeared during the Revolution: the Capucin Convent (built in 1619, it once stood in the Place Charles Albert and you can see its original doorway opposite 🏛 La Grenette) and the Ursuline Convent (built in 1630, it once stood in the Pré-de-Foire).

-For more detailed history about Sallanches, see sallanches.com or pop into the Sallanches Tourist Office.
+[ ➡️ for more detailed history about Sallanches, see sallanches.com or pop into the Sallanches Tourist Office ]

-Ode to L’Ancienne Poste
+Ode to l’Ancienne Poste

 Aire de Jeux des Quais

-Quai de l’Hotel de Ville
+Quai de l’Hôtel de Ville

-Continue along the quai, and you will find yourself back at the Place Saint-Jacques!
+. . . and then keep walking and you will find yourself back at the Place Saint-Jacques!